OPT STEM Extension

 Science, Technology, Engineering and Math

 Optional Practical Training (OPT) that is associated with an approved STEM field of study can be extended an additional 24 months (effective May 10, 2016).
-The applicant must be in an initial 12 month OPT period to apply.

 - Be in a current period of approved post-completion OPT (1st 12 month approval).

 - Have current or offer of employment from an E-Verify participating employer.

 - Be in a STEM approved major with corresponding CIP code at GSU as seen on page 1 of your I-20.
 Look for the 6-digit numerical code directly to the right of your major on your I-20.

 - Under certain circumstances, an F-1 student may use a prior STEM degree to meet eligibility requirements.
 The applicant must have received their most recent qualifying STEM degree within 10 years of applying for the STEM OPT extension, and it must appear on DHS's STEM Designated Degree Program List at the time the student submits their application for the STEM OPT extension, rather than at the time that the student received the degree.

 - NOTE: A STEM extension is based on the student's major, not degree concentration.)